 As it was informed in the "Insect resistance monitoring report for Sesamia nonagrioides associated with MON 810 maize cultivation in the EU.
-Season 2009", data of MIC were calculated for first time for S. nonagrioides in 2009 and 2010 for field and laboratory populations, respectively, using adequate concentrations for this parameter.
+Season 2009", MIC values were calculated for the first time for field and laboratory populations of S. nonagrioides in 2009 and 2010, respectively, using adequate concentrations for this parameter.
 Previously, bioassays included concentrations effective to calculate LC values.
-After that Report, it was decided to use MIC{50} instead LC{50} from that point on, because MIC values are more consistent for this bioassay and species than LCs.
-To assess the quality of the LC and MIC values of the laboratory population, historical LC (from 2004 to 2011) and MIC (from 2010 to 2013) values of this strain have been compared with respect to LC and MIC values measured for first time in the same population (Table 5).
-LC values were significantly higher in 2007 and 2008 than in 2004 (Table 5, Figure 2), but they decreased again in 2010 and 2011 to reach values similar to the baseline.
-In the case of MIC values, they did not present significant differences compared to the baseline, regardless the toxin batch used (Table 5, Figure 3).
+After that report, it was decided to use $MIC{50}$ instead $LC{50}$ from that point on, because MIC values are more consistent for this bioassay and species than LCs.
+Thus, MIC values for the laboratory population are compared every year with respect to the MIC value measured for first time (2010) in the same population (Table 5).
+MIC values did not present significant differences from 2011 to 2013 compared to the baseline, regardless the toxin batch used.
+In this campaign the $MIC{50}$ value for the laboratory strain was 17 ng Cry1Ab/cm (Table 4A), showing a small increase with respect to that of 2010 (Table 5, Figure 2).

+The bioassays to evaluate the susceptibility of the two field populations (Southwest and Central Iberia) to Cry1Ab were performed with neonates of the F1 generation in September and November of 2014, respectively, since no larvae were collected in diapause. $MIC{50}$ values resulted in 31 and 15 ng Cry1Ab/cm for Southwest and Central Iberia, respectively (Table 4A).
+The $MIC{50}$ value of the laboratory population did not present significant differences with that of the population of Central Spain (MICR=0.8 (0.6-1.2)), whereas $MIC{50}$ of Southwest was a little higher (MICR=1.8 (1.3-2.5)).

-With respect to the field population assessed, the bioassay to evaluate the susceptibility of the population from the Northeast Iberia of S. nonagrioides to Cry1Ab was performed with neonates of the F1 generation of the field-collected larvae in two steps: three replicates were made in October 2013 using the F1 generation from last instar larvae that were not collected in diapause, and a fourth replicate (with larvae from Almudévar, Huesca) was performed two months later, after a diapause period.
-Then, all the replicates were analyzed together giving a total of 128 larvae tested per concentration (256 for the controls).
-The susceptibility to the Cry1Ab protein showed by the Northeast Iberia population ($MIC{50} = 19$ ng Cry1Ab/cm2) was lower than that of the control laboratory population tested with the same toxin batch, B2 (MICR = 2.6 (2.0-3.4)) Table 4A, but both MIC{50} and MIC{90} values were at the same level as those obtained in previous years (Table 6).
-Differences between laboratory and field colonies have been observed historically, as well as changes in susceptibility to the toxin Cry1Ab of a population in different years (Table 6), suggesting that it could be due to common natural variations already reported in S. nonagrioides (González-Núñez et al. 2000; Farinós et al. 2004).
+Both $MIC{50}$ and $MIC{90}$ values of the two populations tested (Southwest and Central Iberia) were at the same level as those obtained in previous years (Table 6).
+It is important to highlight that differences between laboratory and field colonies have been observed historically, as well as changes in susceptibility to the toxin Cry1Ab of a population in different years (Table 6), suggesting that these differences and oscillations in susceptibility values to the Cry1Ab protein can be attributed to common natural variations already reported in S. nonagrioides (González-Núñez et al. 2000; Farinós et al. 2004).

 3.2.2.
-O. nubilalis
+Ostrinia nubilalis